 There are several basic types of resumes you can use to apply for job openings.
 You can choose to write a chronological, functional, combination, or a targeted resume.
 Each resume type is used for different purposes.
-Therefore, when deciding which type of resume to use, you have to think about your circumstances.
+Therefore, when deciding which type of resume to use, you have to think about your current employment circumstances.

 Employers typically prefer this type of resume because it's easy to see what jobs you have held and when you have worked at them.
 This is the most common resume type.

 This type of resume works well for job seekers with a strong, solid work history.
 If you are starting your career, or if you are changing career fields, you might consider a different resume type.

 A functional resume focuses on your skills and experience, rather than on your chronological work history.
-Instead of having a “work history” section at the top of your resume, you might have a “professional experience” or “accomplishments” section that lists various skills that you have developed over the years.
+Instead of having a “work history” section at the top of your resume, you might have a “professional experience” or “accomplishments” section that lists various skills you have developed over the years.

+A functional resume also sometimes includes a resume summary or headline at the top, which details a person’s skills and achievements.
 A functional resume might not include one’s employment history at all or might have a concise list of work history at the bottom of the resume.

 Functional resumes are used most often by people who are changing careers or who have gaps in their employment history.
 It is also useful for people who are new to the workforce, have limited work experience, or who have a gap in their employment.

 By highlighting skills rather than work history, you can emphasize how you are qualified for the job.